-\textbf{The Number of Eigenvectors}\quad The number of eigenvectors to represent scene structures is closely related to the number of learnable parameters in SSGNet.
+The number of eigenvectors to represent scene structures is closely related to the number of learnable parameters in SSGNet.
 It is important for us to determine the optimal trade-off parameter in consideration of both the minimum number and the performances on these two tasks.

 We investigate the performances of SSGNet with two, five, seven and ten as well as three eigenvectors.
 Interestingly, we observe the similar phenomenon just as above.
-The performance degradation on the joint depth upsampling is very small (about 0.02cm in RMSE and 0.003 in MAE), and the performance gain by 0.07dB in PSNR over the second best value on the image denoising is achieved.
+The performance degradation on the joint depth upsampling is very small (about 0.02cm in RMSE and 0.003cm in MAE), and the performance gain by 0.07dB in PSNR over the second best value on the image denoising is achieved.
 For the same reason, we set the number of eigenvectors to 3.